mesb1/vbox-xti-records2m3u/README.md

    - VBox TV Gateway device

 Configuration should be done with setting placed at the top of the script.

+Check all paths for your system.

+By default script works with xupnpd as pair, basically using it only for m3u distributing.

 ### Feedback